benofsun2/React-Resume/README.md

 install npm and then run "npm start" in root dir from the commandline
 Should open localhost:3000.

-only 1 page is completed with multiple components . the nav links are not implemented
+The work history view is ready to look at. the nav link end points are not implemented at this time.

 the UI is done using Grid areas and React